St Mary the Virgin, Lytchett Matravers: Bells

 The tower has a ring of six bells.
 The third bell is medieval, cast by the Salisbury foundry about AD 1400.
 John Wallis of Salisbury cast the fifth bell in 1616 and John I Tosier, also of Salisbury, cast the tenor bell in 1684.
 Mears and Stainblank of the Whitechapel Bell Foundry cast the treble, second and third bells in 1931.
 Also in 1931 the other bells were cleaned and refurbished and the ring was rededicated.

 Deanery and parish

-The parish was in Poole Deanery until the mid-1990s, when it was made part of Milton and Blanford Deanery.
+The parish was in Poole Deanery until the mid-1990s, when it was made part of Milton and Blandford Deanery.
 On 1 January 2010 the parish reverted to Poole Deanery.
 In October the parish together with the Lytchett Minster and Upton Team Ministry formed the Benefice of the Lytchetts and Upton.
 This is largely a resource-sharing benefice.
 St Mary's retains its own vicar but as part of a wider team of clergy.